 ‘A volunteer could be someone who reviews a single paper or someone who manages the track of a specific conference.
 There are many different opportunities, at different timescales which requires different levels of experience to be able to succeed at….
 Being a volunteer gives you the opportunity to give something back to the HCI community or to the worldwide organization of SIGCHI in terms of publications or conferences.
 In practice being a volunteer is a great opportunity to network, to develop new skills and to enhance your knowledge of HCI and the field.’ (https://sigchi.org/get-involved/volunteering/)

 There are many reasons that people volunteer and these may change at different periods of their lives and careers.
 We also recognise that becoming a volunteer can make a significant impact on people’s lives and careers.
-In selecting volunteers, we therefore need to ensure that decisions are made on the basis of ability, that all candidates are considered on their merits, and that this follows an unbiased and fully inclusive process.
+In selecting volunteers, we therefore need to ensure that decisions should be made to include people at all career stages and levels of experience, towards achieving our strategic initiatives.
+For example, in some cases, it may be beneficial to expand the position to two seats, so that a more experienced volunteer may be paired with a less experienced volunteer, for increased inclusivity, transfer of knowledge, and scalability/sustainability of our community.

 Who this applies to